AttilaW-Keytiles/python-service/README.md

     * Metrics (Monitoring) and Logging
       Logging waorks the way it is configurable, hierarchical, structured logging - with scraping-ready (if you configure) JSON format
     * Minimalistic service-global meta data (taken from ENV, prepared for Dockerization) - goes into both Metrics and Logging "global labels" (collection ready)
-    * Some tracing possibilities - minimalistic but most useful (CorrelationID / TransactionID only for now)
+    * Some tracing possibilities - minimalistic but most useful (TraceID / TransactionID only for now)

  1. For maintainability:
     * Used "Clean architecture" principles (not overdone, simplified!) for code structuring (package design)